 Somewhere in the tweet insanity, I promised to blog about my opinions on the concept, so here goes.

 First off – this isn’t a new gripe of mine.
 Here’s a tweet from August, 2011 (edited to fix my typo).
-To be clear, I think all three of the items below are valuable – imageyet all also seem to be frequently hyped beyond their value.
+To be clear, I think all three of the items below are valuable – yet all also seem to be frequently hyped beyond their value.
 The gorilla especially comes up among testers – many of whom overreact to the value of the video to software testing.

 The video shows that it’s possible to miss something right in front of your eyes.
 The point of the video is to show that it’s possible to miss something that’s right in front of your eyes.